adambard/learnxinyminutes-docs/tcsh.html.markdown

 In most cases **csh** is a *symbolic link* that points to **tcsh**.
 This is because **tcsh** is backward compatible with **csh**, and the last is not maintained anymore.

+## About [T]CSH:
+* CSH is **notorious** about its bugs;
+* It was also **famous** about its advanced interactive mode.
+* TCSH is famous that have the most advanced completion subsystem.
+* TCSH is famous that have the most advanced aliases subsystem; aliases can take parameters and often used as functions!
+* TCSH is well known that preferred by people (me too) because of better syntax.
+All shells are using Thomson's syntax with exception of [t]csh, fish and plan9's shells (rc, ex).
+* It is smaller and consume far less memory than bash, zsh even mksh!
+   (memusage reports)
+* TCSH still has bugs; less but have; if you write readable clean code you'll find none; well almost none...
+This has to do with the implementation of csh; that no means the other shells has good implementation.
+* No shell is capable of regular programming.
+If your script is large, use a programming language or at least PHP or Perl (good scripting languages)

 ```tcsh
 #!/bin/tcsh
 # The lines which starting with '#' are comments; comments are ignored.